ACADEMIC PROGRESS

 GRADING SYSTEM

 Final grades are calculated at the end of the semester.
-Using your myCayuga ID and password, you may view your grades online through the myCayuga self-service information system.
+Using your myCayuga ID and password, you may view your grades online through your myCayuga account.

 Grades / Quality Points per credit hour